Jeff is a computer professional who takes a great interest in politics and tries to always distinguish fact from opinion.

 Trump, who has never served in the military, insulted the service of all American POWs by first saying that John McCain is not a war hero and then saying he’s just a war hero because he was captured.
 “I like people who weren’t captured”.

-Needless to say, the government of Mexico has said they will never pay for any such wall.
+Needless to say, the government of Mexico said they would never pay for any such wall.

 Trump first said he could build the wall for 4 billion dollars.
 He now says it will be made for 12 billion dollars.
 Other building experts estimate that all the costs of building the wall along our border would be 25 billion dollars.